theblueman9900/invoify/README.md

 ## Demo

 > [!NOTE]
 > Please be advised that there are currently issues when using this application in the Mozilla Firefox browser.
-For more information, refer to [Issue #11](https://github.com/aliabb01/invoify/issues/11).
+For more information, refer to [Issue #11](https://github.com/aliabb01/BillCraft/issues/11).

-Visit the [live demo](https://invoify.vercel.app) to see Invoify in action.
+Visit the [live demo](https://BillCraft.vercel.app) to see BillCraft in action.

 ## Getting Started

-Follow these instructions to get Invoify up and running on your local machine.
+Follow these instructions to get BillCraft up and running on your local machine.

 ### Prerequisites